LionelBeato/coatimundis/Week-4/Day-17/OVERVIEW.md

 3. Try to use more than one library!
 4. Push your project to GitHub.

-### Create a simple todo app using express

-1. Using express, create a backend for a simple todo application.
-2. Make sure you have full **CRUD** functionality.
-3. Create a simple frontend for your app.

 ## Homework

 ### Testing out Vue